vhx/api-documentation/source/includes/_resource.customers.md

       <td class="nowrap">
         <strong class="is-block text--navy">plan</strong>
         <span class="is-block text--transparent text-3">string</span>
-        <span class="text--transparent text-3">optional</span>
+        <span class="text--transparent text-3">optional, default is "standard"</span>
       </td>
       <td>
-      The tier of content the customer will be able to access.
+      The customer's plan determines content accessibility.
 Values can be one of the following strings: `free`, `standard`.
       See <a href="#videos-update">Update Video</a> for more detail on the types of plans</td>
     </tr>